The author is an online writer and teacher with lots of life experience to share with readers.

 - Finally, I would like to point out that a crash course of four or six months cannot produce a student with extraordinary fluency in the language.
 They could never match the ability of students who have learned and practiced English from their early school days.
-A short term course helps in learning the basics and developing self confidence.
+A short-term course helps in learning the basics and developing self-confidence.
 These are qualities needed to practice regularly.
 Expecting phenomenal results in a short time span is definitely asking for too much but results can be achieved in the long run with constant practice.

-Why Is English Important Nowadays?
+Why Is English So Important Nowadays?

 Learning to speak English fluently is now a necessity.

-It is no longer a matter of status or fashion; it is now a necessity for a good job and prosperous career.
+It is no longer a matter of status or fashion: it is now a necessity for a good job and prosperous career.
 Many achievements in life are dependent on the way you communicate with international clients and delegates, especially in multinational companies.
-Fluency in English is a requirement in high ranking government positions.
+Fluency in English is a requirement in high-ranking government positions.

 The ability to read and write in English properly is very important in regards to going abroad for higher studies as well as having access to a higher standard of books and study materials.
 It would be wrong to say that the books available in Hindi or other languages are substandard but it is also true that the books available in English have a wider range of subjects available.